DevOpsWithDimas/old.devopswithdimas.github.io/_drafts/gitlab/01c-basic-git-command.markdown

 1. Getting a Git Repository
     1. Create new Git Repository
     2. Cloning an Existing Repository
+2. Recording Changes to the Repository
-2. Checking the Status of Your Files
+    1. Checking the Status of Your Files
-3. Tracking New Files
+    2. Tracking New Files
-4. Staging Modified Files
+    3. Staging Modified Files
-5. Ignoring Files
+3. Ignoring Files
-6. Viewing Your Staged and Unstaged Changes
+4. Viewing Your Staged and Unstaged Changes
-7. Committing Your Changes
+5. Committing Your Changes
-8. Removing/Moving Files
+6. Removing/Moving Files

 Ok yukk langsung aja kita bahas materi yang pertama: